-Results are reported for 24-hour, 24-hour with on-call, and non-24-hour local response areas which have reliable data in the CAD for five or more quarters.
-In the January to March 2018 quarter, a total of 150 local response areas met this reporting criterion.
+Results are reported for 24-hour, 24-hour with oncall, and non-24-hour local response areas which have reliable data in the CAD for five or more quarters.
 Data for community and volunteer ambulance local response areas are included in activity and performance totals for NSW and zones.
 Performance is not reported separately for this type of local response area due to the different types of services provided and data quality and completeness.